tracim/tracim/README.md

 #### Option2: Install backend: Automated script for easy setup

+Ensure your shell has an UTF-8 locale (it should be the case for any recent distribution)

+    echo $LANG

+should return a string like `en_EN.UTF-8`.

 This script runs the backend with a simple default configuration: development.ini conf file.
 It uses the default config file, sqlite database, etc.